pitmonticone/uniformal.github.io/doc/applications/intellij/index.md

 title: IntelliJ-MMT Plugin
 ---

 [IntelliJ IDEA](https://www.jetbrains.com/idea/) is a multi-purpose Java-based IDE.
-An **MMT plugin** adds functionality to deal with MMT sourecs.
+An **MMT plugin** adds functionality to deal with MMT sources.
 It serves the usual features of "language plugins":

 - syntax highlighting
 - type checking